 Model #130, #120, #110, #100, Natural, Ergo Elan (non-U.S. model), Ergo Elite

 The discontinued models (Essential, Classic, Professional) also were available as MPC (Mac/PC switchable) models that had a Mac ADB plug and switch and dual legend Win/Mac function keys.
 Model #130 came with no sticky keys.
 All models can have the memory upgraded/downgraded with either 0, 1 or 2 memory modules.
 Models #100, #110, #120 came with expensive 2 shot (doubleshot) key caps and had the indicator lights at various places on the keyboard rather than the more recent keyboards with 4 lights in a row in the center. #100 had a slightly different case design, and the white keyboard and keys had black legends/logos instead of blue.
 Dual legended keycaps are available with Qwerty/Dvorak as an add later.
 The only difference between the Advantage and the Advantage Pro is the silver top case of the Advantage Pro is a black case that is spray painted silver, the Pro has a tiny hidden switch in the thumb cluster to prevent accidental programming, and comes with 2 memory modules instead of 1.

 The main controller PCB is the same since 2003.

 On the mainboard the 2 keywell connectors were turned around starting at serial #60,000.

 The USB versions of the keyboard started at serial #50,000.
-Technically, the current keyboard mainboard is still PS/2, with a daughterboard active PS/2>USB converter.
+Technically, the current keyboard mainboard is still PS/2 (not USB-native), with a daughterboard active PS/2>USB converter.
 Only the firmware changed, the actual mainboard is the same.

 Current goal is a combination of these 3 photos (caseless, separated, extra "real" keys, also note that every mod has a pointing device):